CJanecka/Projects_and_CTFs/Networking Basics CTF/README.md

 **Question 41** ***— What layer number offers the function of host addressing?***

-  + Answer — Layer number **three**, the Nework layer, offers host addressing functions.
+  + Answer — Layer number **three**, the Nework layer, offers host addressing as a function.
     - See [Layer 3 - Network](#Layer-3---Network), in the Appendix below, for more information.

 **Question 42** ***— Please do not throw ______ pizza away.***

-  + Answer — sausage
+  + Answer — The correct word to complete the sentence is "**sausage**".
+    - This is a mnemonic acronym to help memorize the sequence of the OSI model layers.
+    - Each word in this phrase corresponds to the first letter of the seven layers in the OSI model — Physical, Data Link, Network, Transport, Session, Presentation, and Application.

 ***Dragons Layers*** *— Successfully Completed*
 ![CTF4 - Dragon Layers - complete](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/5acdb7db-f561-4f2d-9606-196612a4e124)